hugovangalen/zlib6502/README.md

 6502 inflate routine
 ====================

-This code is originally by Piotr Fusik, see https://github.com/pfusik/zlib6502
+This code is based on code that was originally written by Piotr Fusik, see https://github.com/pfusik/zlib6502

 The license from the original source distribution is included below.